jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 $P_{O5}^{\{T\}}$ was calculated using the fact that the wrist pitch origin's $\left(P_{O5}\right)$ lies in the intersection between the roll and pitch axis in the robot's kinematic model (

 With these observation in mind, we can obtain ($T_{O5}^{T}$) by first  calculating the line equations defining the roll and pitch axis in tracker frame and secondly by finding the midpoint of the perpendicular segment.

+ROBOT REGISTRATION IDEAS

+Robot-tracker registration was achieved by calculating the wrist pitch axis origin $\left(p_{O5}\right)$ using the optically tracked objects while the robot was moving through random joint configurations.
+This procedure produced a point-cloud that was aligned to the values reported by the robot to find ${}^{0}T_{T}$.
+This spatial transformation was found by solving a least-squares problem using SVD. $P_{O5}^{\{0\}}$ was calculated using the robot's  forward kinematic formulation shown in the equation [XX].
+[NOT SURE ABOUT THE FOLLOWING - This formula will require the first three measured joint values from the robot, however, previous work [HWANG] have shown that these joints have negligeble error compared to the wrist joints.
+In this regard, it will be admisible to use this joint values to find the registration between the robot and tracker.]

+The robot was moved along a random  trajectory while making joint configuration and then stop completely before making the measurements.The robot followed a random was commanded to a random joint configuration and only after stopping completely

+solving a least-squares problem using SVD to minimize the distance between all the corresponding points.

+Finally, the registration matrix $T_{RT}$ can be obtained by moving the robot to multiple locations and calculating $p_{pi}^{\{r\}}$ and $p_{pi}^{\{T\}}$ at each step.
+After collecting enough points, $T_{RT}$ was calculated using a point-cloud to point-cloud registration method based on SVD decomposition.